 Southwest Airlines was incorporated in Texas and commenced Customer Service on June 18, 1971, with three Boeing 737 aircraft serving three Texas cities - Houston, Dallas, and San Antonio and grew to become a major airline in 1989 when it exceeded the billion-dollar revenue mark.
 Southwest topped the monthly domestic originating passenger rankings for the first time in May 2003.

 Southwest Airlines is now America's largest low-fare carrier, serving more Customers domestically than any other airline with a unique combination of low fares with no annoying fees, friendly Customer Service delivered by outstanding People, safe and reliable operations, and an extraordinary corporate Culture that extends into the communities we serve.
 Yearend financial results for 2012 marked Southwest’s 40th consecutive year of profitability.

-On May 2, 2011, Southwest acquired Orlando-based AirTran Airways and expects to complete the integration of the two airlines by 2015.
+On May 2, 2011, Southwest acquired Orlando-based AirTran Airways and expects to complete the integration of the two airlines by the end of 2014.

 Read more about Southwest's Company History.

-Southwest Airlines operates more than 3,300 flights a day.
+Southwest Airlines operates nearly 3,200 flights a day.

-AirTran Airways operates more than 600 flights a day.
+AirTran Airways operates nearly 500 flights a day